This is the kind of phobia that feels inescapable.

 If I have a period of anxiety, I ask myself one question:

-Sam, what wouldn’t scare you right now?
+What wouldn’t scare me right now?

 And the answer is, nothing.
 Nothing wouldn’t scare me at that moment.